Love Your List Review: Ready to Master Email At Last?

 Over the next year, I continued to consume her free content, and was intrigued enough to again invest (in the Audience Booster Action Pack Big 3 Summit July ’21).
 By late autumn, I was definitely on the Kate Doster fan-wagon (like a bandwagon, get it?) and decided to buy her Black Friday SOS Kit.
 This was the game-changer: I realized Kate really does know her sh*t and was ready a few weeks later when Love Your List 2.0 went on sale.

-But at the time, it wasn’t a small investment: I made myself a deal that I needed to earn back my entire investment over Black Friday or I had to request a refund (Kate doesn’t know this!).
-While I didn’t like, hugely exceed that amount, I did make about 35% more over BF/CM weekend than I invested in Kate’s courses in the month leading up to it.
-I was hooked – and had only gotten part-way through the course at that point.
+But at the time, it wasn’t a small investment: I made myself a deal that I needed to earn back my entire investment over Black Friday or I had to request a refund (Kate doesn’t know that was my personal deal!).
+While I didn’t like, hugely exceed that amount, I did make about 35% more over the 2021 BF/CM weekend than I invested in Kate’s courses in the month leading up to it.
+I was hooked – and had only gotten part of the way through the course at that point.

 What is Love Your List 2.0?

 If you’re reading this review of the Love Your List course, my guess is that you already know something about it.
-Maybe you’ve attended one of Kate’s free/live trainings, or follow her podcast Do The Brave Thing (formerly Inbox Besties).
+Maybe you’ve attended one of Kate’s free/live trainings, follow her on Instagram, or listen regularly to her podcast.

 Course Modules